“The longest lasting impact of the workshop was making and deepening relationships with writers I respect and trust.“

 Format: Workshops are held each morning for four consecutive days.
 The workshops allow participants to work closely with a nationally known writer, to receive constructive feedback from their peers, and to spend four intensive days dedicated to creativity.
 Afternoons are reserved for panels by our faculty on craft, student readings, and time to write.
 Evenings feature readings by faculty and special guests.
 Click here for the full schedule.

-Faculty: Our faculty includes Dorothy Allison, Peter Ho Davies and Pam Houston.
+Faculty: Our faculty includes Peter Ho Davies, Pam Houston & Joshua Mohr.
 Click here to see their bios.